-The Direct Vision Standard (DVS) is now in force and applies to all vehicles weighing more than 12 tonnes travelling into Greater London.
+The Direct Vision Standard (DVS) is now in force in Greater London and applies to all vehicles weighing more than 12 tonnes travelling into Greater London.
 Whether you are operating a vehicle in the UK, or your drivers are travelling into London from overseas, all vehicles will require a DVS permit.

-Our experts at Brigade have put together a step-by-step guide with details of how to apply for a Direct Vision Standard (DVS) permit including all the relevant links and information you’ll need to operate a vehicle in Greater London from March 2021.
+Our experts at Brigade have put together a step-by-step guide with details of how to apply for a Direct Vision Standard (DVS) permit including all the relevant links and information you’ll need to operate a vehicle in Greater London.
+Complete our free online DVS Star Rating Form to find out the star rating for your vehicle.

 Check your star rating with your manufacturer, or Brigade can do it for you for free.
-Simply visit our DVS star rating page, fill in your details, and we will get back to you.
+Simply complete our online DVS Star Rating Form, fill in your details, and we will get back to you.

 Manufacturers can take a maximum of two weeks to respond in busy periods so ensure you allow enough time.

-If you fall short of the star rating requirements and your vehicle is given a 0 star rating, you will need to retrospectively fit devices for indirect vision that meet the DVS Safe System requirements.
-This includes a camera monitor system, Sidescan sensors, an audible warning alarm and a warning sticker.
+If you fall short of the star rating requirements and your vehicle is given a 0, 1 or 2 star rating, you will need to retrospectively fit devices for indirect vision that meet the DVS Progressive Safe System requirements.
+This includes a camera monitor system, Sidescan® sensors, an audible Moving Off Information System (MOIS) and a warning sticker.

 Once these products have been fitted you will need to take two photographs to provide as evidence to Transport for London.